 Haceta Head Lighthouse

-We drove about another 30 miles south to explore the next lighthouse on the coast line.
-There are huge sand dunes all along this section of highway, with numerous developed campgrounds.
+We drove about another 30 miles south to explore the next lighthouse on the coastline.
+There are huge sand dunes all along this section of the highway, with numerous developed campgrounds.

 Umpqua River Lighthouse

 Our stop at this lighthouse, museum and gift shop made for a special treat.
 We were able to go on a guided tour and climb up the winding staircase, into the lantern room for the 1st Order Fresnel lens, made with stunning red and white glass.